About the Lab

 Directed Acyclic Graphs and Epistatic Interactions

-A directed acylic graph (DAG) specifies a joint distribution on all nodes.
-When there is no epistatic interaction between parental nodes of a node of interest, the direction of edges can point either way with equil probabilies.
+A directed acyclic graph (DAG) specifies a joint distribution on all nodes.
+When there is no epistatic interaction between parental nodes of a node of interest, the direction of edges can point either way with equal probabilities.
 If we penalize the edge that goes into the node of interest, the posterior edges that jointly point to the node must contain interactions that can overcome the penalty.
 This is the rationale behind using DAG to detect interaction.
 Computation is the main challenge.
 Quan Zhou, a graduate student from SCBMB program at Baylor, is working on this project.